shrijalshr/photo-gallery/README.md

 # photo-gallery is an ionic application that I built following the official documentation of ionicframework.

-<h1>What We'll Build</h1>
+<h1>What I Built</h1>
 <br>
-We'll create a Photo Gallery app that offers the ability to take photos with your device's camera, display them in a grid, and store them permanently on the device.
+I created a Photo Gallery app that offers the ability to take photos with your device's camera, display them in a grid, and store them permanently on the device.

 Highlights include: